 Ananindeua Para, Brazil Travel Guide

 The bus system forms the backbone of Belém's public transport.
 Buses cover a wide range of routes, connecting the city center to different districts, residential areas, and even nearby isles such as Mosqueiro (via bridge).
-Buses can be crowded, especially during peak hours, and may not always have air conditioning.
+Buses can get packed, particularly during rush hour, and may not consistently have air conditioning.

 There isn't any metro or rail-based public transport in Belém.
-This means buses are the main method for nearly all locals and budget-conscious travelers.
+This means buses are the main way of nearly all locals and budget-conscious travelers.

 Brazilians are generally helpful.
 Do not hesitate to ask a local person at a bus stop if a given bus goes to your destination.
 Have your destination written down in Portuguese.